liao961120/slides-old/README.md

 ### Later

 1. Update xaringan slides in Rmd
-1. Push it to GitHub
+1. Push changes to GitHub